 You may pay up to $0.50 less an hour for your new hires in their first 90 days of employment.
 This applies to workers over the age of 18.

 3. Overtime Pay in Illinois

-Illinois labor laws require you to pay hourly employees for any hours worked over a 40-hour workweek.
+Illinois labor laws require you to pay overtime rates to hourly employees for any hours worked over a 40-hour workweek.
 The rate you must pay for any overtime hours is 1 ½ of your hourly-paid employees’ regular hourly rate.

 Compensatory time in lieu of overtime if prohibited in Illinois.

 4. PTO, Holiday, and Sick Leave in Illinois